hkamel/MCW-IoT-for-business/Whiteboard design session/WDS trainer guide - IoT for business.md

 ### Customer needs

-1. Reduce bus maintenance costs by analyzing city bus telemetry and applying predictive analysis provided by a trained machine learning model.
+1. Reduce bus maintenance costs by analyzing city bus telemetry and applying predictive analysis provided by a trained machine learning model

-2. Detect other anomalies, such as bus driver behavior, that can be sent as needed.
+2. Detect other anomalies, such as bus driver behavior, that can be sent as needed

-3. Reduce the amount of information transmitted to the cloud by buses, which use expensive cellular data.
+3. Reduce the amount of information transmitted to the cloud by buses, which use expensive cellular data

-4. Store the bus telemetry data locally when offline and send when internet connectivity is available.
+4. Store the bus telemetry data locally when offline and send when internet connectivity is available

-5. Send regular location updates of city buses that can be used to display on a map, update bus routes, and track traffic conditions.
+5. Send regular location updates of city buses that can be used to display on a map, update bus routes, and track traffic conditions

-6. Use the traffic information from the buses to help inform the timing of traffic lights.
+6. Use the traffic information from the buses to help inform the timing of traffic lights

-7. Install IoT devices on traffic lights for maintenance purposes.
+7. Install IoT devices on traffic lights for maintenance purposes

 8. Easily combine all of the time series data in a single pane of view, with advanced querying and filtering options, and that can automatically handle schema changes of incoming telemetry and new device types as they are added.

-9. Have a custom web application to view the buses and traffic lights on a map, manage device provisioning, alert rules, reference data, and control messages.
+9. Have a custom web application to view the buses and traffic lights on a map, manage device provisioning, alert rules, reference data, and control messages

 ### Customer objections